ebsco/grunt-translations/README.md

 - file: `'path/output.txt'`
 - directory: `'path/'`

-grunt-text-replace will throw an error if multiple source files are mapped to a single file.
+grunt-translations will throw an error if multiple source files are mapped to a single file.